keu/docs/astro/runtime-release-notes.md

 ### Airflow 2.5.1

-Astro Runtime 7.2.0 includes same-day support for Airflow 2.5.1, which includes a collection of bug fixes.
-Fixes include:
+Astro Runtime 7.2.0 includes same-day support for Airflow 2.5.1.
+Airflow 2.5.1 contains a number of bug fixes including:

-- Return list of tasks that will be queued([28066](https://github.com/apache/airflow/pull/28066))
+- Return list of tasks that will be queued ([28066](https://github.com/apache/airflow/pull/28066))
 - Fix masking of non-sensitive environment variables ([28802](https://github.com/apache/airflow/pull/28802))

 For a complete list of the changes, see the [Apache Airflow 2.5.1 release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html#airflow-2-5-1-2023-01-20).